nbycomp/inno-nbi-service-orchestration-api-client/README.md

    Replace placeholders with your actual credentials and information.

+   Note: For `NBY_ENV_NAME`, use everything before `.nearbycomputing.com` in your environment URL.

+   Examples:
+   - For https://nearbyone.innovationlab.nearbycomputing.com/, use `NBY_ENV_NAME=nearbyone.innovationlab`
+   - For https://berendgort.envs.nearbycomputing.com/, use `NBY_ENV_NAME=berendgort.envs`

 ## Quick Start Guide

 For a comprehensive example of how to use the NearbyOne Innovation NBI Client, refer to the `nbi_client_examples.py` file in the project root.
 This script demonstrates various API calls and can be run directly without any specific parameters.